AVEVA/CONNECT-data-services-developer-docs/content/api-reference/assets/asset-search-api.md

 ### Parameters

 `string tenantId`
-The tenant identifier
+Tenant identifier

 `string namespaceId`
-The namespace identifier
+Namespace identifier

 `string term`
-The search term that you want to search for.
+Search term that you want to search for.

 [optional] `int facetCount`
 The maximum number of facet autocompleted items to return.
 The default is 0 which means you will not get any facet suggestions.